arrayoutofbounds/terminal-panel/README.md

 Each Cli-status-view object has a command-output-view object that actually runs the processes and displays the output.
 The code has been commented, so please read it before using it.

+#### NOTE : You must go the this package and "activate terminal panel" when atom is stared.
+If its not done, then you will receive a error when you call it from your package."

 ##### Consuming the service in package.json:

 ```json